runodp/dagster-odp/docs/tutorials/weather_tutorial.md

 defs = build_definitions("odp_config")
 ```

-This tells Dagster ODP to use our configuration files in the odp_config directory to build the dagster definitions.
-It also imports our custom task, ensuring it's available for use in our pipeline.
-Dagster ODP will convert our YAML configurations into the corresponding Dagster components (assets, resources, and jobs).
+This tells dagster-odp to use our configuration files in the odp_config directory to build the dagster definitions.
+It also imports our custom task, ensuring it's available for use in our pipeline. dagster-odp will convert our YAML configurations into the corresponding Dagster components (assets, resources, and jobs).

 ## Step 7: Run the Pipeline